 I shortly came to a junction where I could take a blue-blazed alternate, the Mau-Har Trail, cutting off 4 miles of official trail and a lot of climbing.
 Given my tail-dragging pace and need to make miles, which route do you think I took?
 Other trails like the CDT and TA offered a lot of “choose your own adventure” style hiking, which I came to appreciate.
 This freedom in style has stuck with me, giving me no pause in being a “non-purist” when it comes to following white blazes.
 I just enjoy walking, so I took the blue blaze.
 It was a nice route along a series of waterfalls and swimming holes that I thoroughly enjoyed.
 Plus, it sounded like I didn’t miss much by not going over the Three Ridges portion of the trail.
 There wasn’t much for views and I’d already had some of the best for sunrise.

 Instead, I saved my energy for a behemoth climb up The Priest.
 This was the first mountain officially over 4000′ since New Hampshire (Vermont if you count the side trail up to Killington, which I’ve done twice now).
 The AT starts nearly at the bottom around 1000′, gaining 3000′ in 4 miles.
 Ugh.
 To get ready for this, I took a lovely dip in the beautiful Tye River, with water as clear as I’ve seen in NZ.
-There was a huge, smooth rock perfect for crawling on top of to let the water run off.
+There was a huge, smooth rock perfect for crawling on top to let the water run off.
 Like an iguana sunning on the rocks, I enjoyed another seltzer and rested before an afternoon of laborious climbing.
 I had enjoyed some really premium breaks this day.
-Two floppers passed on the bridge while I relaxed, Old Army and Infomercial.
+Two flip-floppers passed on the bridge while I relaxed, Old Army and Infomercial.
 I caught up to them again later.

 The climb wasn’t as bad as it could be.
 There were lots of switchbacks at least.
 I put on a good podcast and just chugged away.
 Unlike the big mountains up north, the summit was mostly covered in trees, with only a small rock outcrop with views to the west.
 The better attraction was the shelter, where it’s tradition for thru-hikers to confess their sins to the log book.
 The sins are of a thru-hiking nature, such as not digging a cat hole deep enough and stealing toilet paper from hostels.
 The comments are hilarious to read.
 I had a pretty extensive laundry list to add, given my ample time on trail.
 Forgive me Father, For I have sinned.
 A whole lot.